 I’m finding it so interesting to see the aspects of culture that she gravitates toward as I give her free rein in her research.
 She seems to be fascinated with textiles (especially beadwork) and food as well as home construction.
 I’m keen to see how these interests will play out in her life as she grows up.

 Books about Southern Africa

 We have lots of great books about Southern Africa to share with you this week!
-I’m including affiliate links to Amazon (and above to NotebookingPages.com) for your convenience and to support our family a little bit.
+I’m including affiliate links to Amazon (and above to NotebookingPages.com) for your convenience.
 I’ll try to indicate which country in Southern Africa each book is about if it’s not indicated in the title.

 - The Gifted Guitar by Carmen Rubin – Inspired by the life of South African guitarist, Jonathan Butler, this book inspires kids to play instruments and to use their gifts to help others.

 - Party Croc!: A Folktale from Zimbabwe by Margaret Read MacDonald

 - Voice in the Night: The True Story of a Man and the Miracles That Are Changing Africa by Pastor Surprise, a South African pastor